-Normality is slowly returning; friends and family are reuniting, and businesses are opening their doors once more.
-It’s the moment many of us have been waiting for all year.
+A version of normality is returning; friends and family are reuniting, and all businesses are opening their doors once more.
+It’s the moment many of us have been waiting for for a long time.
 But, while it’s a positive turning point, it can also feel daunting – and that’s entirely normal.

 Social anxiety is common

-Many people will feel anxious stepping out after a lockdown.
+Many people will feel anxious stepping out after the time we've spent in lockdown.
 Even the most confident people can feel some degree of anxiety when they’re in social situations.
 Whether that be a new situation or something they haven’t done for a while.

 The change in ‘social rules’ may also cause, or add to, social anxiety.
 Can we hug?
 How far apart should we be?
 When should I wear my mask?
 These are all new things to think about, which can cause anxious feelings.

 You certainly won’t be the only person having these thoughts – find comfort knowing that you aren’t alone.
 Try talking to your family or friends about any worries you have.
 There’s a good chance they may feel the same.